cshhong/cube_scaper/README.md

 ├── main.py               # The entry point for running the application ├── settings.py           # Defines configuration settings for the app
-├── tile.py               # Implements the Tile class, representing individual tiles and their properties └── tileSetB/             # A directory containing a predefined tile set used in the app
+├── tile.py               # Implements the Tile class, representing individual tiles and their properties ├── tileSetB/             # A directory containing a predefined tile set used in the app └── tileset_design/       # A directory containing the 3D file used to design tiles
 ```